EnkratFlow/EnkratFlow-Labs/RAG/PRODUCT_PACKAGING.md

 # Product Packaging Guide

-This document outlines how to package the MindOS RAG system for distribution on Gumroad.
+This document outlines how to package the EnkratFlow RAG system for distribution on Gumroad.

 ## Pre-Packaging Checklist